WebGL 02: "Movement and Color"

 }

-If a uniform value fails to load, gl.getUniformLocaiton will return null.
+If a uniform value fails to load, gl.getUniformLocation

-Now, with the WebGL program created and vertex buffers ready, create a VAO for each type of shape.
+Now, with the WebGL program created and vertex buffers ready, we have everything we need to create VAOs:

 // Create Vertex Array Objects (VAOs) - input assembler states for each piece of geometry